 As a foreigner who does not speak Japanese, it is extremely difficult to book high end restaurants by yourself.
 There are three options.

 Second, you can book a hotel that has concierge services, and that hotel will book your restaurant reservations for you.
-This is what I have done for almost all of my reservations and if you are in Japan as a tourist for a short period, I believe that this is the most flexible option.
+This is the most flexible option if you are in Japan as a tourist for a short period.

-Third, I have to admit that Visa Infinite Concierge has been able to book approximately 10 restaurants on my behalf, including Furuta.
+Third, Visa Infinite Concierge has been able to book approximately 10 restaurants on my behalf, including great ones.
 However, what they can do is more limited than hotel concierges, because some restaurants (for example Jiro or Sawada) only want to deal with hotels.

 Four things to know about hotel concierges.
 First, they will not book a meal for a day other than on the days you stay there.
 Of course, if you cancel your hotel reservation, they will cancel your restaurant reservation.
 Second, concierges will often require your credit card information to make the hotel reservation and will charge you a cancellation fee should you cancel last minute.
 Third, do your research when picking your hotel.
 Of course, you can go for the ultra high-end hotels.
 However, if you are like me and you want to keep more money for the restaurants and less for the hotels, you can find one of the rare 3 or 4-star hotels with top concierge services equivalent to 5 star hotels.
 Finally, getting the most expensive hotel will not help you.
 I could not find any evidence that restaurants prefer a more expensive hotel.
 The only exception that I know of is Sawada, for which I was told reservations are only accepted from luxury hotels.